preservim/vim-litecorrect/README.markdown

         \}
   ```

-Note that the corrections are the keys, with the misspellings for each stored
+Note that the corrections are stored as key-value entries where the value
-in a list.
+is a list of the common misspellings for the key.

 ## Requirements